S-0482

 Plain Language

-Companion chatbot platforms must implement reasonable measures to prevent their chatbots from producing or sharing material harmful to minors, and from encouraging minor account holders to engage in conduct described in such material, when interacting with minor accounts.
-The standard is 'reasonable measures' — not an absolute prohibition — and a platform may demonstrate compliance by showing controls aligned with NIST AI RMF and ISO 42001 (per the cure provision in § 501.9984(4)(a)(2)).
-'Material harmful to minors' is defined by cross-reference to Fla.
-Stat. § 501.1737(1), which covers content that appeals to prurient interest, is patently offensive, and lacks serious value for minors.
+Companion chatbot platforms must implement reasonable measures to prevent their chatbots from producing or sharing material harmful to minors, and from encouraging minor account holders to engage in conduct described or depicted in such material, when interacting with minor accounts.
+This is an affirmative, ongoing obligation to institute technical and operational safeguards.
+A platform may demonstrate compliance by showing controls aligned with NIST AI RMF or ISO 42001, including structured interaction logs, parental access controls, harm-signal detection procedures, and verified deletion events, per the safe harbor provision in § 501.9984(4)(a)(2).

 Statutory Text